usnistgov/REFPROP-docs/doc/GUI/Menu Commands/Plot Menu/modifyplot.rst

 The Highlight button allows you to quickly change the selected line or lines to red with a larger line width.
 This button immediately exits the Modify Plot command and emphasizes the desired data.

-Other options in the Modify Plot menu are described in the :ref:`New Plot <newplot>`  menu.
+Other options in the Modify Plot menu are described in the :ref:`newplot`  menu.